About Daiichi Sankyo

 - Recalls of nearly 500 thousand bottles of atorvastatin (generic Lipitor)

-In April of 2014 after $billions lost over Ranbaxy difficulties, the majority share of Ranbaxy was sold to Sun Pharmaceuticals for $3.2 billion.
-Daiichi Sankyo still maintains a 9 percent interest in Ranbaxy.
+In April of 2014 after $ billions were lost over Ranbaxy difficulties; the majority share of Ranbaxy was sold to Sun Pharmaceuticals for $3.2 billion.
+Daiichi Sankyo later completed divestment of the remaining 9% in a stock exchange deal.

 Other Daiichi Sankyo Product Liabilities

-Though Ranbaxy products produced a number of problems and losses in revenue for Daiichi Sankyo, other products have caused significant issues as well.
+Though Ranbaxy products produced a number of problems and losses in revenue for Daiichi Sankyo, other products have caused significant issues as well, including Rezulin, Benicar and more recently, Injectafer.

-The first glitazone troglitazone (Rezulin) was developed by Daiichi Sankyo and approved for the US market in 1997, to be manufactured and marketed by the US pharmaceutical company, Parke Davis.
+Rezulin (troglitazone) was developed by Daiichi Sankyo and approved for the US market in 1997, to be manufactured and marketed by the US pharmaceutical company, Parke Davis.
 That same year, it was withdrawn from the UK market due to liver toxicity.
 It was removed from the US market in 2000, only 3 years after its introduction and from Japan, shortly afterwards.
+Pharma giant Pfizer acquired Rezulin’s manufacturer, Parke Davis and has faced numerous drug injury lawsuits for serious side effects caused by Rezulin, most of which were settled by 2009.

-Avandia and Actos remain on the market today but both have been restricted due to severe risks such as heart attack, congestive heart failure and bladder cancer.
-No additional drugs have been developed in this category.
+Avandia and Actos remain on the market today, but both have been restricted due to severe risks such as heart attack, congestive heart failure and bladder cancer.
+A number of other TZDs were never approved and no additional drugs have been developed in this category.

 Daiichi Sankyo and Benicar